What is NHHG's purpose?

 When was your group founded?

-New Horizons was launched in 2015 by a group of families who have been co-oping together for many years.
+New Horizons was launched in 2015 by a group of families who had been together in a previous co-op.
 We have added new members and have pooled our experience and education to provide excellent academic classes and enrichment programs for our kids.

 How many families are in your group?